grpc/proposal/L74-java-channel-creds.md

 }
 ```

+`ChoiceChannelCredentials` allows code to use new credentials in the future without
-`ChoiceChannelCredentials` is intended to be used in cases like
+risk of breaking the existing code flow.
+It can also be used in cases like
 `GoogleDefaultCredentials`, where TLS may be satisfactory, but there may also
 be more optimal credentials if the transport is a certain type.